 - Combine these skills and discover opportunities for employment and business in the cropping industry

-- 900 hour, self paced practical course with options to upgrade to higher qualifications
+- 900 hour, self paced practical course with options to upgrade to longer learning programs

 This Advanced Certificate develops both the skills required to manage a horticultural farm (eg. Market Garden, Orchard), and also the knowledge in the identification, growing, processing and marketing crops and crop related products.
 This course involves seven units, plus a 200 hr workplace project.